Probation periods

 How long is a probationary period?

-Probation will normally be for an initial period of not less than 2 years, however a shorter period may be fixed having regard to the nature of the position and the employee's performance in the role.
+Probation will normally be for an initial period of not less than two years, however a shorter period may be fixed having regard to the nature of the position and the employee's performance in the role.

 What is the initial process for confirmation of appointment?

 The process begins with you participating in a planning discussion with your supervisor to clarify and agree with your duties, expectations and goals associated with your appointment and to identify your support and development needs.
+This should occur within the first eight weeks of your commencement date.

 What happens if I'm not achieving the expected outcomes?